Worksheet: Evidence for Evolution

 What is the advantageous allele that was passed on in this scenario?

 - ABrightness of color

 - CSlow rate of reproduction

 Fossils of simple organisms are found in the oldest rocks, whereas fossils of complex organisms are found in the most recent rocks.

 Which of the following statements correctly describes the hypothesis for this?

-- ASimple life forms evolved from complex ones.
+- AComplex life forms evolved from simpler ones.

-- BComplex life forms evolved from simpler ones.
+- BSimple life forms evolved from complex ones.

 Fossils are valuable resources of information about the evolution of species, but occasionally, they can be incomplete.